 The motor is like the CPU of a computer.
 That is important before you buy a saw.
-It should be strong enough to withstand the pressure that comes with different types of materials.
-A motor with a cooling system is what I recommend since it is zero tolerance to noise.
+It should be strong enough to withstand the pressure of different types of materials.
+A motor with a cooling system is what I recommend since it is zero tolerance for noise.
 Mechanically braked motors are safe and efficient as they can stop the machine in 10 seconds.

 Overview of the Table Saw

 It is ideal for a shop and straight cuts.
 That is the reason why it is popular in furniture shops.
 Straight cuts are not complicated.
-That is why the tool is ideal for beginners who rarely work on complicated surfaces.
+The tool is ideal for beginners who rarely work on complicated surfaces.

 - Ease of use.